Managing polycythemia vera

 Many currently approved cytoreductive therapies are associated with high rates of discontinuation due to side effects, which occur in up to 1/3 of those with PV.

-78% of people with PV did not maintain their HCT below 45%
+Nearly 4 in 5 people with PV did not maintain their HCT below 45%

-4 out of 5 people with PV did not consistently maintain their HCT below the 45% threshold, despite their current treatment.
+Nearly 4 out of 5 people with PV did not consistently maintain their HCT below the 45% threshold, despite their current treatment.